dart-lang/site-www/src/codelabs/null-safety.md

 Null safety introduces two operators, ? and !.
 Here's how you use them:

--   If you're creating a variable that can have the value null, add a question mark (?) to the variable's type declaration.
-Types are non-nullable by default and made nullable by adding ?.
 -   If you're accessing a property and the operand might be null, use the conditional member access operator (`?.`).
 -   If you're sure that an expression with a nullable type isn't null, you can